openconnectivity/IOTivity-Lite-setup/Readme.md

 ### OCF clients

-information about the clients for development support can be found at:
+Information and Installers about the OCF clients for development support can be found at:

 https://github.com/openconnectivityfoundation/development-support